Cruthin

-The Cruthin (/sga/) or Cruithne (/ga/) were a people of early medieval Ireland.
+The Cruthin or Cruithin (/sga/), later Cruithne (/ga/), were a people of early medieval Ireland.
 Their heartland was in Ulster and included parts of the present-day counties of Antrim, Down and Londonderry.
-Although the evidence is that they were Gaels, their name is believed to be the Irish equivalent of *Pritanī, the reconstructed native name of the Celtic Britons, and Cruthin was sometimes used to refer to the Picts, but their relationship to these peoples is unclear.
+Although the evidence is that they were Gaelic, their name is believed to be the Irish equivalent of *Pritanī, the reconstructed native name of the Celtic Britons, and Cruthin was sometimes used to refer to the Picts, but their relationship to these peoples is unclear.
+Based on their name, Kenneth H. Jackson suggested that the Cruthin descended from a group of Iron Age immigrants from Britain.

-The Cruthin comprised several túatha (tribal territories), which included the Dál nAraidi of County Antrim and the Uí Echach Cobo of County Down.
-These were part of the kingdom of Ulaid (Ulster).
-Early sources distinguish between the Cruthin and the Ulaid folk, although the Dál nAraidi later claimed in their genealogies to be na fír Ulaid, "the true Ulaid".
+The Cruthin were first mentioned in the 6th century AD.
+They comprised several túatha (tribal territories), which included the Dál nAraidi of County Antrim and the Uí Echach Cobo of County Down.
+These were part of the kingdom of Ulaid (Ulster), although early sources distinguish between the Cruthin and the Ulaid folk.
+By the late 8th century, the annals had stopped using the term Cruthin in favour of the term Dál nAraidi, who had secured their over-kingship of the Cruthin.
 The 17th century Leabhar na nGenealach claims that the Conaille, the Loígis and the Sogain are also of Cruthin descent.

-By 773 AD, the annals had stopped using the term Cruthin in favour of the term Dál nAraidi, who had secured their over-kingship of the Cruthin.

 For political reasons, some modern Ulster Scots unionists claim descent from the Cruthin and argue they were the original British inhabitants of Ulster.
 This has been rejected by historians and archaeologists (see #Modern politics and culture).

 Name

-In medieval Irish writings, the plural form of the name is variously spelt Cruthin, Cruithin, Cruthini, Cruthni, Cruithni or Cruithini (modern Irish: Cruithne).
+In medieval Irish writings, the plural form of the name is variously spelt Cruthin, Cruithin, or Cruithni (modern Irish: Cruithne).
 The singular form is Cruithen (modern Irish: Cruithean).
 The adjectival form is Cruithnech (modern Irish: Cruithneach), which is also used as a noun.
 It is thought to relate to the Irish word cruth, meaning "form, figure, shape".
-The name is believed to derive from *Qritani, a reconstructed Goidelic/Q-Celtic version of the Brittonic/P-Celtic *Pritani.
+The name is believed to derive from *Qritani or *Quriteni, a reconstructed Goidelic/Q-Celtic version of the Brittonic/P-Celtic *Pritani or *Priteni.
 Ancient Greek geographer Pytheas called the Celtic Britons the Pretanoí, which became Britanni in Latin.

-It is suggested that Cruthin was not what the people called themselves, but was what their neighbours called them.

 The name Cruthin survives in the placenames Duncrun (Dún Cruithean, "fort of the Cruthin") and Drumcroon (Droim Cruithean, "ridge of the Cruthin") in County Londonderry, and Ballycrune (Bealach Cruithean, "pass of the Cruthin") and Crown Mound (Áth Cruithean, "ford of the Cruthin") in County Down.
 These placenames are believed to mark the edges of Cruthin territory.